-Join Garrick Chow for an in-depth discussion in this video Ripple editing, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Ripple editing, part of Learning REAPER 4.

 In the last movie we looked at how to split and trim media items. …I'm still using this project with a single track as an example. …If you're following along with me, just make sure this is a single media item and …not split apart.
 Or just delete what you have and drag on …another copy of the lead vocal track into your project. …So currently this vocal track is a single media item and we saw earlier how I can …make a time selection like I have here.
 And press Shift+S to split that section …into its own media item.
 Now previously I showed you how you can …maybe grab that item to move it onto its own track, which you might want to do if …you just wanted to apply effects to just that section.…

 Let's move that back.
 But what if you just wanted to delete …that part of your media item all together? …Now in this case, just hit the Delete button on your keyboard and that removes …the selected media items.
 And the two remaining items on either …side stay in their current places.
 Now they behave that way because I have …

 - Comping multiple takes

 - Managing media

 - Editing tracks

 Skill Level Beginner

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all